 Decarbonising heat is the biggest challenge the UK faces in terms of transforming the energy system to meet carbon reduction targets and achieve our clean growth ambitions.

-SSH Phase 2 (2017-2019) focused on running consumer trials of smart energy services, exploring new business models and market structures (including interoperability) and developing Local Area Energy Plans within three local authorities areas.
-SSH2 was funded by the Department for Business, Energy and Industrial Strategy.
+SSH Phase 2 (2017-2020) focused on running consumer trials of smart energy services, exploring new business models and market structures (including interoperability) and developing Local Area Energy Plans within three local authorities areas.

 The Challenge and Opportunity

-The UK’s 27 million households will need to rapidly adopt new low carbon heat solutions through the 2020s and 2030s if we are to meet our carbon budgets.
-Heating buildings accounts for nearly a fifth of UK emissions.
+To achieve our Net Zero targets, the UK’s 27 million households will need to rapidly adopt new low carbon heat solutions through the 2020s and 2030s.

 Attractive solutions will need to meet consumers’ varied needs so that people will want to install them in homes and properties.
 The transition to low carbon heat will be challenging but the UK supply chain can also benefit from major opportunities for innovation in technologies and business models.

-The SSH programme is focusing on delivering the UK’s largest smart, consumer-focused project addressing the decarbonisation of residential heat, by building:
+The SSH programme focused on delivering the UK’s largest smart, consumer-focused project addressing the decarbonisation of residential heat, by building:

 - Deep understanding and evidence around consumer needs and how to harness low carbon solutions;